CallAlternative

 Zoom Phone and Dialpad both live closer to the business communications stack.
 They can be excellent for organizations that want admin controls, phone routing, integrations, and unified communications.

 For individuals or lean teams, though, those platforms can be more infrastructure than you actually need.
+Admin routing, contact center workflows, and company-wide phone policies are useful for organizations, but overkill for a traveler trying to place one urgent support call.

 If your question is, “What is the easiest way to place a call from my browser today?” then CallAlternative is often the cleaner answer.